Co-operative Education combines full-time study and full-time, study-related employment. It is presently an option within

 must complete at least one study term prior to engaging in a work term.
 Students

 may apply the academic credit hours earned at another institution towards the 18

 hours required of academic credit hours prior to first work placement, as per UFV

 Co-op entrance requirements (see above).
 Students transferring from an approved

 accredited co-op program elsewhere, and who have successfully completed work

 terms, will receive transfer credit for those work terms.
-However, 50% of the
+At least 25% of the

 terms from other co-op programs prior to applying to Co-op at UFV.